 We had a look at all the major attractions in the state and found 10 day trips from Perth if you want to escape the city this weekend.

 1. Rottnest Island

-There are a number of day tours available inclusive of ferry rides to and from Rottnest Island and bicycle hire.
+Alternatively, there are a number of day tours available inclusive of ferry rides to and from Rottnest Island.

 2. Pinnacles Desert & Lancelin